ABOUT

 What should I listen to first?

 It depends on what you are looking for!
-If you want to dive into electronic works, check out Kerem's first album Ajirak, released under the synonym Le Horla.
-It is a critically acclaimed 35-minute-long ambient/noise work that would give you the best idea about his sonic world.
+If you want to dive into electronic works, check out Kerem's first album Ajirak, released under the pseudonym Le Horla.
+It is a critically acclaimed 35-minute ambient/noise work that gives you the best idea of his sonic world.
 If you want to check out his electroacoustic work, In Praise of Shadows is the way to go!
-This piece was performed worldwide and selected for SEAMUS CD Vol. 34, coming out this May.
+This piece was performed worldwide and selected for SEAMUS CD Vol. 34.
 If you are craving something more beat-based, check out the 1/5 performance where Kerem and jazz trumpeter Kasey Ball create a fusion of jazz and electronics on stage.

 What is Kerem's area of research?

 He is currently focused on code-based music-making applications and the democratization of music creation.
 He believes different applications of coding-based music make music more accessible and equal worldwide.
-His graduate research topic is sound installations, the concept of space, the phenomenology of atmospheres, and wavefield synthesis.
-Another academic interest of his is investigating electronic music with a background in musicology, ethnomusicology, and music technologies.
-He studied music in different genres under this umbrella, from hip-hop to avant-garde music and published many papers on these topics.
+His graduate research topic is sound installations, the concept of space, the phenomenology of atmospheres, and wavefield synthesis (WFS).
+He works under two grants (LA Board of Regents Enhancement Grant and LSU Provost Big Idea Grant) to design a 192-channel WFS system called The AURA and to develop miniaturized high-resolution applications of WFS technology.
+His academic interest is in investigating electronic music, with a background in musicology, ethnomusicology, and music technology.
+He studied music in different genres under this umbrella, from hip-hop to avant-garde music, and published many papers on these topics.

 Testimonials